MGJerry/StartingItemsGUI/README.md

 Players will earn credits for finishing games.
 The amount of credits cleared will vary based on the game's difficulty and how it ended (win, loss, obliteration, limbo).

 ## CONFIGURATION
 After a player has opened the item shop interface for the first time a number of configuration files will be created.
 These can be found at *"<RISK OF RAIN 2 INSTALL LOCATION>/Risk of Rain 2/BepInEx/config/"* and *"<RISK OF RAIN 2 INSTALL LOCATION>/Risk of Rain 2/BepInEx/config/Starting Items GUI/"*.
 If you desire to alter the configuration of the mod it must be done by editing these files.
 The intention is that this would only be necessary once, with the rest of the player's interactions being done through the shop interface inside the game itself.

-**com.szymonj99.StartingItemsGUI.toml**
-This file contains all the mod config options.

 ## CREDITS